metzmitchell/rowan-remodeler-playbook/docs/02-systems-and-organization/Prompt Writing.md

 ---
-type: prompt
-tags: ["prompt", "ai"]
+title: "Prompt Writing Guidelines"
+description: "Comprehensive principles and specialized guidelines for writing effective AI prompts for research, copywriting, and analysis."
+tags: ["systems", "guide", "active"]
+last_updated: "2025-12-18"
 ---

-# Prompt Writing
+# Prompt Writing Guidelines

-Prompt: # Guidelines for Writing Effective AI Prompts

 These guidelines are designed to help you craft clear, actionable, and effective prompts for AI models, particularly for cold-email campaigns, but also adaptable for other projects.
 The core principle is to provide the AI with sufficient context, clear instructions, and a defined output format to achieve the desired results.